akka/akka/akka-docs/rst/java/http/routing-dsl/directives/security-directives/authenticateBasicPF.rst

 Provides support for handling `HTTP Basic Authentication`_.

-Refer to :ref:`-authenticateBasic-` for a detailed description of this directive.
+Refer to :ref:`-authenticateBasic-java-` for a detailed description of this directive.

 Its semantics are equivalent to ``authenticateBasicPF`` 's, where not handling a case in the Partial Function (PF) leaves the request to be rejected with a :class:`AuthenticationFailedRejection` rejection.

-Longer-running authentication tasks (like looking up credentials in a database) should use :ref:`-authenticateBasicAsync-` or :ref:`-authenticateBasicPFAsync-` if you prefer to use the ``PartialFunction`` syntax.
+Longer-running authentication tasks (like looking up credentials in a database) should use :ref:`-authenticateBasicAsync-java-` or :ref:`-authenticateBasicPFAsync-java-` if you prefer to use the ``PartialFunction`` syntax.

-See :ref:`credentials-and-timing-attacks-scala` for details about verifying the secret.
+See :ref:`credentials-and-timing-attacks-java` for details about verifying the secret.

 .. warning::
   Make sure to use basic authentication only over SSL/TLS because credentials are transferred in plaintext.